robertwe/robertwe.github.io/_posts/2014-11-27-temporary-disabling-bash-history.md

         added to the history regardless of the value of HISTCONTROL.

 In my case I always use `export HISTCONTROL=ignoreboth:erasedups` and add it to `.bashrc` if necessary.
-After that whenever we want to exlude specific command from store it in the bash history we call is like this ` mysql -u xxxx -pxxxxx`.
+After that whenever we want to exclude specific command from storing it in the bash history we call it like this ` mysql -u xxxx -pxxxxx`.
 Remember about space in front of command.

 From what I see on Ubuntu 14.04 `HISTCONTROL` is set to value `ignoreboth` by default.